 So does this app really work?

-DC Magnetic Field EMF Reading which does NOT read 60 Hz AC Power Line frequencies
+DC Magnetic Field EMF Reading: NOT the same as 60 Hz AC Power Line frequencies

 Yes, but NOT in the manner that you think.
 It works as far as measuring the NATURAL DC magnetic field of the Earth which varies according to locale and the proximity of ferromagnetic building material.
 But DC means there is no frequency or fluctuation in the field; it is by definition 0 Hertz or 0 cycles per second as opposed to the North American power grid frequency of 60 Hz (Hertz) or the European frequency of 50 Hz.

 What is the difference?